dstnbrkr/componentkit/_docs/advanced-views.md

 CKComponentViewClass(std::string identifier, UIView *(^factory)(void));
 ```

-This allows you to use almost any view with Components.
+This allows you to use almost any view with ComponentKit.

 <div class="note-important">
   <p>